bids-apps/BrainSuite/README.md

 User can remove ``` --participant_label <ids-list> ``` argument to have all subjects processed.
 All sessions will be processed.
 The output files will be located in the output folder specified.

+For the functional pipeline, you will need to define the TR (repetition time in seconds for the fMRI data) using ```--TR``` command.
+If this is not called, then the default value of 2 will be used.

 If you would like to **modify parameters** for the participant-level run, you can do so by modifying the parameters in a preprocspecs.json file.
 [Full instructions and details are written here](https://bitbucket.org/brainsuite/brainsuite-bids-app/src/master/preprocspec_details.md).

 ### QC and BrainSuite Dashboard usage ###
-Adding "QC" to the stages (--stages QC) generates snapshots of key stages in the participant-level workflow.
+Adding "QC" to the stages (```--stages QC```) generates snapshots of key stages in the participant-level workflow.
 QC is included in the participant-level workflow as a default.

 To run QC and BrainSuite Dashboard along with your processing for real-time updates, you will need to launch a separate instance of the BrainSuite BIDS App image.

 ### Running real-time QC and BrainSuite Dashboard without a web server ###
-If your institution does not have a running web server, you can launch a local web server using BrainSuite BIDS App by adding the flag --localWebserver.
+If your institution does not have a running web server, you can launch a local web server using BrainSuite BIDS App by adding the flag ```--localWebserver```.
 You will also need to expose a port to the image; for example:

 ```bash